Is selling to corporates right for you and your business?

 It’s about patience, empathy and genuine connection.
 I’m sure there are people who do okay by running through a ‘keeping in touch checklist’ with a hard-nosed eye on potential profits.
 (Can you have a hard-nosed eye..?)

 But Dominique keeps in contact with prospects and previous clients out of genuine care.
 Without any expectations of a return.
-Seriously!
+And yet they do return.

 She said ‘If they want you, they want you.
 I might say, ‘Oh, I’ve just developed this new thing.
-I don’t know if it’s of any use to you, but here you go and if not don’t worry.’ and then I’ll back away.
+I don’t know if it’s of any use to you, but here you go and if not don’t worry.’ and then I’ll back away for a while.
 Make it easy for them to say no. And easy for them to say yes.”

 As with all selling, people don’t respond well to an approach from someone who they don’t feel they have a connection with or shared values.
 So don’t underestimate the human aspect when considering selling your services to corporates